-The problem that you have is you can’t drive on over to the parents of the imaginary friend and discuss it with them, this is all happening in your child’s mind.
+The problem that you have is you can’t drive on over to the parents of the imaginary friend and discuss it with them; this is all happening in your child’s mind.
 What you should do, is sit down and break the news that the friend is not real.
-You should also give your child some ways to cope with the scary imaginary friend.
+It would help if you also gave your child some ways to cope with the scary imaginary friend.

 I’m going to get a bit deep here, but I am a huge fan of NLP (Neuro-Linguistic Programming).
-You can use this to teach your child to not fear their imaginary friend.
+You can use this to teach your child not to fear their imaginary friend.
 You can begin by getting your child to close their eyes.
-Guide them through imagining their imaginary friend talking in a funny voice, or dressing up as Micky Mouse, etc. Make it funny, and get them laughing.
-Tell them to picture their imaginary friend as a very small person.
-These techniques will help your child to overcome the fear of the imaginary friend.
+Guide them by imagining their imaginary friend talking in a funny voice, dressing up as Micky Mouse, etc. Make it funny, and get them laughing.
+Tell them to picture their imaginary friend as a tiny person.
+These techniques will help your child to overcome the fear of an imaginary friend.

 Frequently Asked Questions